mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 people to look at those.
-Uh, but on the other hand, I think there are, there are many, many benefits that when once you're getting into that rhythm, right, you're understanding how the community takes, how to, as you said, market yourself, how to write, how to demonstrate your expertise.
+Uh, but on the other hand, I think there are, there are many, many benefits that when once you're getting into that rhythm, right, you're understanding how the community takes, how to, as you said, market yourself, how to write, how to demonstrate your expertise, right?
-Right?
 This is really, then it really becomes something very, very valuable.
-Um, something that I somehow, uh, Regret I regret is really a strong word, but I don't have a better English, uh, right now, um, is that I haven't started early enough.
-Right.
-So I could have, you know, demonstrated my expertise shared with the world already while I was employed.
+Um, something that I somehow, uh, regret, I regret is really a strong word, but I don't have a better English word for it, uh, right now, um, is that I haven't started early enough, right?
+So I could have, you know, demonstrated my expertise, shared with the world already while I was employed.
-Um, and that, I think this is such a smart move, or why do you are a student or at the boot camp or whatnot.
-Right.
-So this working in public and, you know, just sharing what you're learning public and with the, with the world, with the inter world, right.
-And with the internet, I think that's such an important first step because it's.
+Um, and that, I think this is such a smart move, or why do you are a student or at the boot camp or whatnot, right?
+So this working in public and, you know, just sharing what you're learning in public and with the, with the world, with the inter-world, right?
+And with the internet, I think that's such an important first step because it's, it's very low hanging fruit that you can do, right?
-It's very low hanging fruit that you can do, right.
 It doesn't have to be the best, um, article.
-You don't have to have a niche.
-Yeah.
-You just write about what you learn because you're learning, as you said, you're learning so many skills.
-You're learning to ride.
-You're learning how to publish that you, um, have first figure out where do I have my blog?
+You don't have to have a niche, yeah you just write about what you learn because you're learning, as you said, you're learning so many skills.
+You're learning to write.
+You're learning how to publish that.
+You, um, have first figure out where do I have my blog, right?
-Right.
-We have it on my own domain, right on deaf too, or whatnot.
-Right.
+We have it on my own domain, write on dev.to, or whatnot, right?
 There's so many different options.
-So you get a little bit into dad.
-Um, Uh, thinking and, and build your thoughts process around it.
+So you get a little bit into that, um, uh, thinking and, and build your thoughts process around it.
 And you're getting skills from that.
 And maybe you just do it once a month.
 It doesn't have to be every week, or, you know, I think sometimes people have these very high goals